Ravirajadrangi/workshop-basel/README.md

 hive -v -f workshop-basel/hive/create_small_table.sql
 ```

 The data in the table ```raw_data``` are in ascii files.
-Hadoop uses the TextInputFormat to read and parse the data which is usually in CSV format.
+In this case Hadoop uses the TextInputFormat to read and parse the data which is usually in CSV format.
 While this format has the advantage of being easily readable it's not the most efficient way to store and process data.
 There are other file formats which store the data more efficiently and allow Hadoop to process the data more efficiently.
 Two common formats are the AvroFileFormat and the ORCFileFormat.
 The next section shows how data can be converted (and partitioned) from one format into another by using Hive.

 ### Repartition data and convert into AvroFileFormat

 First the new table needs to be created.
 Please run the following command to create the new table containing the data as Avro files.
-(Make sure the bucket exists in S3):
+(Make sure the bucket exists in S3, please modify the file ```hive/create_small_partitioned_avro.sql``` and change the destination bucket after the ```LOCATION``` keyword):

 ```
 hive -v -f workshop-basel/hive/create_small_partitioned_avro.sql